pilotmoon/PopClip-Extensions/source/ChatGPT.popclipext/Readme.md

 `Message from OpenAI (code 429): You exceeded your current quota, please check your plan and billing data.`

 The message means you need to add some credit to you OpenAI API account.
 You can do this at <https://platform.openai.com/account/billing/overview>.
-(Even if you already have ChatGPT Pro, you still need to have API credits on your account to use this extension.)

 ## About